 As you can see, by removing the centre column and making use of the various optional accessories, you have options here that range from 1613g all the way down to just 601g.
 This Travel Tripod as a system is incredibly versatile.

 Once you decide to purchase the Travel Tripod, the inevitable next question is “carbon or aluminum?”.

-The Aluminum version of the tripod costs $349.85 and weights 1613g in the standard configuration.
-The carbon version costs $599.95 and weights 1307g in the standard configuration.
+The Aluminum version of the tripod costs $349.85 and weighs 1613g in the standard configuration.
+The carbon version costs $599.95 and weighs 1307g in the standard configuration.
 That’s a weight saving of 307g for the price increase of $250.
 In other words, for every gram of weight you save, you spend an extra 83cents!

 If you go for the carbon version, you’ll spend extra money, but do you get any extra performance?

 Unfortunately not.
 The capacity of both versions of the tripod is the same, and as far as I can tell from my own testing, there is really no measurable difference in the stability that is provided by both options.
 It really just comes down to weight, and whether you want to carry that extra 307g on your hikes and travels.

 It’s not insignificant weight.
 Just by way of example, my beloved Sony 20mm f/1.8 G lens weighs 370g, and there are lots of other small lenses out there that have weights in that range.
 So, do you save 300+ grams of weight on your total carrying load, or, does carrying the carbon version of the tripod allow you the capacity to carry an extra lens in your bag that you might otherwise have left at home?